-- terminate existing contracts, in whole or in part, for any reason or no reason; - unilaterally reduce or modify contracts or subcontracts; - cancel multi-year contracts and related orders if funds for contract performance for any subsequent year become unavailable; - decline to exercise an option to renew a contract; - exercise an option to purchase only the minimum amount specified in a contract; - decline to exercise an option to purchase the maximum amount specified in a contract; - claim rights in products, including intellectual property, developed under the contract; - take actions that result in a longer development timeline than expected; - direct the course of a development program in a manner not chosen by the government contractor; - suspend or debar the contractor from doing business with the government or a specific government agency; - pursue criminal or civil remedies under the False Claims Act and False Statements Act; and - control or prohibit the export of products.
+- terminate existing contracts, in whole or in part, for any reason or no reason; - unilaterally reduce or modify contracts or subcontracts; - cancel multi-year contracts and related orders if funds for contract performance for any subsequent year become unavailable; - decline to exercise an option to renew a contract; - exercise an option to purchase only the minimum amount specified in a contract; - decline to exercise an option to purchase the maximum amount specified in a contract; - claim rights to products, including intellectual property, developed under the contract; - take actions that result in a longer development timeline than expected; - direct the course of a development program in a manner not chosen by the government contractor; - suspend or debar the contractor from doing business with the government or a specific government agency; - pursue criminal or civil remedies under the False Claims Act and False Statements Act; and - control or prohibit the export of products.

-Generally, government contracts, including our U.S. government contracts for BioThrax, contain provisions permitting unilateral termination or modification, in whole or in part, at the government's convenience.
+Generally, government contracts, including our HHS contract for BioThrax, contain provisions permitting unilateral termination or modification, in whole or in part, at the government's convenience.
 Under general principles of government contracting law, if the government terminates a contract for convenience, the terminated company may recover only its incurred or committed costs, settlement expenses and profit on work completed prior to the termination.

 If the government terminates a contract for default, the defaulting company is entitled to recover costs incurred and associated profits on accepted items only and may be liable for excess costs incurred by the government in procuring undelivered items from another source.
 One or more of our government contracts could be terminated under these circumstances.
-In addition, if the U.S. government decides to withdraw military personnel from high threat areas, including Iraq, or otherwise determines that it will decrease the number of military personnel to be immunized with BioThrax, the DoD's demand for BioThrax may be reduced substantially.
-In addition, any follow-on contract with the DoD may not provide sufficient indemnification, and the DoD may require us to accept a greater risk of loss for the product manufacture, storage and delivery.
 Some government contracts grant the government the right to use, for or on behalf of the U.S. government, any technologies developed by the contractor under the government contract.
 If we were to develop technology under a contract with such a provision, we might not be able to prohibit third parties, including our competitors, from using that technology in providing products and services to the government.